-Out of the current Mongolian population of 3.2 million (April 2020), there are approximately 230,000 herding households -families with livestock that move between pastures trying to make optimal use of the seasons.
+Out of the current Mongolian population of 3.2 million (2020 Census), there are approximately 230,000 herding households -families with 71 million head of livestock (Dec 2022) that move between pastures trying to make optimal use of the seasons.
 Daily activity for the herders mainly depends on the time of year and the weather conditions as well as the routine of the livestock specific to that time of year.
 Below, is an impression of the Mongolian herding calendar – the main annual activities of Mongolia’s herders including the families we work in long-term local community partnership with.

 Mongolia is a vast country so these activities will change from area to area.
 Even within a single province, activities will vary.

 In early spring the herders will still be in their winter pasture.
 Livestock will start to give birth around mid-March.

 Goats are combed for their cashmere wool.
 Castration of sheep and goats is also carried out now as well.
 By late spring the herders will consider moving either from their winter or spring pasture to their summer pasture – this will be a place near a water point.

 The main activities are the herding of the animals in search of good pasture – making sure the animals are fattened to help them survive the following winter.
 Livestock is typically herded in a species group although sheep and goats are often herded together.